 Bus Travel in Mexico

-Buses are a great, budget friendly way of getting around in Mexico, even for long haul rides.
+Buses are a great, budget-friendly way of getting around in Mexico, even for long-haul rides.
 ADO is the best company for bus travel.
-For safety reasons, one of the travel tips for Mexico you went to note down is not travel on a bus at night if you can avoid it.
+For safety reasons, one of the travel tips for Mexico you want to note down is not to travel on a bus at night if you can avoid it.

 Driving in Mexico